Academic Catalog 2024-2025

 The student is responsible for accurately reporting on the FAFSA the expected monthly amount of VA Benefits and the number of months the benefit will be received.
 Inaccurately reported VA Benefits could result in adjustments to the student’s overall financial aid package.

-Independent students who are living in military housing or are receiving a Basic Allowance for Housing (BAH) from the Department of Veterans Affairs, as well as dependent students whose parents are receiving these benefits, must notify the GPS Student Financial Services office.
+Independent students who are living in military housing or are receiving a Basic Allowance for Housing (BAH) from the Department of Veterans Affairs, as well as dependent students whose parents are receiving these benefits, must notify the GPS One-Stop Student Financial Services office.
 The Department of Education requires that institutions remove the housing component of the Cost of Attendance if students/parents are receiving these benefits.
 The adjustment may affect other financial aid that has been offered.

 Questions regarding VA benefits should be directed to http://www.gibill.va.gov or 888-442-4551.
 Questions regarding PLNU application of VA benefits can be directed to veteranservices@pointloma.edu.